Financial Aid, Scholarships and Assistantships

 Ted Rogers School Entrance Scholarship & Awards

-Thanks to a $15 million donation from Ted and Loretta Rogers, each year the Ted Rogers School of Management issues a total of 24 Graduate Entrance Scholarships and Awards worth up to $20,000 each.
+Thanks to a $15 million donation from Ted and Loretta Rogers, each year the Ted Rogers School of Management issues Graduate Entrance Scholarships and Awards to support the professional development of our Graduate students.

 Ted Rogers School Graduate Entrance Scholarship

 The criteria for a Ted Rogers Graduate Entrance Scholarship is based solely on demonstrated academic excellence.
 This scholarship is open to full-time and part-time domestic applicants and full-time international applicants.
-Please indicate your interest in being considered for this scholarship when applying to the program on your application form.
-Scholarships are worth up to $20,000 each for full-time and up to $5,000 each for part-time candidates.
+All applicants are considered for entrance funding at the point of application.
+Scholarships are worth up to $15,000 each for full-time and $5,000 each for part-time candidates.

 Ted Rogers School Graduate Entrance Award